DIADesignGuild/game-studio/Mahjong2022/Design_Document.md

 Things can be added/modified as needed.
 Just laying out the basic ideas out for now.
 (2/3/2022)

 Maybe good reference for inspiration: https://mahjong-handle.update.sh/
 - Mahjong Wordle, I like the layout of the tiles, clickable tiles seem good enough.
-Maybe do something similar, except bigger tiles (3/4/2022)
+Maybe do something similar, except bigger tiles
+- plus they also posted the repository for it, so can definitely check it out for reference: https://github.com/yf-dev/mahjong-hand-guessing-game (3/4/2022)